Brett Whiteley: Books

-In July 2016, Text Publishing published Whiteley's biography, titled Brett Whiteley: Art, Life and the Other Thing.
+In July 2016, Text Publishing published Whiteley's biography, titled Brett Whiteley: Art, Life and the Other Thing, the definitive account of his life and work.
 The author, Ashleigh Wilson, was the arts editor of The Australian newspaper.
 It was written with unprecedented behind-the-scenes access, and illustrated with classic Brett Whiteley artworks, rare notebook sketches and candid family photographs.
 The book was longlisted for a Walkley Book Award and Australian Book Industry Award, and shortlisted for the Australian Book Design Awards and the Mark and Evette Moran Nib Literary Award.
 An audio version released by Audible in 2016 was narrated by Mark Seymour.
 The paperback, featuring a new cover, was released in 2017.
 On 23 November 2017 the book was named the people's choice winner at the Mark and Evette Moran NIB Literary Award.